angelawyman/javascript-review/5-arrays.md

-**How else can you create an Array?** solo learn example
+**How else can you create an Array?**
+Note: this is a solo learn example which is old school style.

 ```javascript
 var courses = new Array(3);
   courses[0] = "Korean";
   courses[1] = "Japanese";
   courses[2] = "Chinese";
 ```
-but, better syntax to do this:
+But, better syntax to do this style:

 ```javascript
 var courses = [ ];